zhuhui-in/Chemistry/Nonbonding Interactions.md

 ##### 2.1 Ion-Dipole interactions

-When a charged solute is dissolved in a solvent with a dipole moment, the electri field associated with the charge exerts a force on the dipole, orienting the oppositely charged end of the charge.
+When a charged solute is dissolved in a solvent with a dipole moment, the electric field associated with the charge exerts a force on the dipole, orienting the oppositely charged end of the charge.

 ![](https://raw.githubusercontent.com/zhuhui-in/image/master/4.png)